 Experimental studies have shown that detection of a carbon dioxide leakage from the seafloor can be done with sensors mounted on either autonomous underwater vehicles (which can be expensive) or on fixed installations (which requires many installations to achieve broad spatial coverage).
 Recent technological developments have led to a low-cost hybrid system which combines autonomous underwater vehicles and fixed installations technology, so called ‘flying nodes’.
 These flying nodes can remain on the seafloor for up to a year and, even more important, they are designed to work in a swarm of up to 3000 vehicles, hence can survey a large area in significantly less time than the traditional underwater vehicles.
 This project aims to show that the integration of chemical sensors and flying nodes is feasible and beneficial.

 What does the research hope to achieve?

-In this project, the research team will define the technical and mechanical requirements for the integration, perform first hardware integration tests and perform a model exercise to specify the appropriate number and spacing of vehicles under different carbon dioxide monitoring scenarios.
-On the longer term, the newly developed monitoring technology that will be created by integrating long-term stable, chemical sensors produced at the National Oceanography Centre Southampton with flying nodes designed and manufactured by Autonomous Robotics Ltd, can provide a reliable and cost-efficient offshore CCS monitoring technology.
+In this project, the research team will define the technical and mechanical requirements for the integration, perform first hardware integration tests, and perform a model exercise to specify the appropriate number and spacing of vehicles under different carbon dioxide monitoring scenarios.
+Longer term, the newly developed monitoring technology that will be created by integrating long-term stable chemical sensors (produced at the National Oceanography Centre, Southampton) with flying nodes (designed and manufactured by Autonomous Robotics Ltd) can provide a reliable and cost-efficient offshore CCS monitoring technology.